UCSBCarpentry/ucsbcarpentry.github.io/_posts/2023-11-13-ucsb-python.md

 This three-day, example-driven workshop on Nov 14-16, 2023  is an introduction to programming in Python for people with little or no previous programming experience.
 The workshop will start on how to use the Jupyter notebook interface through JupyterLabs.
 The workshop will then go over with the basics of Python syntax and work up to basic plotting/data visualizations.

+<h2>Registration for this workshop will open on Monday, October 16, 8:00AM.</h2>